AlexanderFalk/jokesproject2/README.md

 # Project 2 - Midterm Assignment - Jokes

+**PLEASE BE AWARE THAT TAMBAL & EDU JOKES ARE NO LONGER WORKING.
+THE APIS ARE NO LONGER AVAILABLE**

 * Explain the necessary steps you did to make the code testable, and some of the patterns involved in this step

 To make this code testable I had to take the advantage of the Factory Pattern, which gives us the flexible and the reuseable object-oriendted software.
 This means that objects are easier to reuse, test, implement, or change.